mist64/cbm6502asm/README.md

 #### `.IFB`/`.IFNB` *&lt;string&gt;*

 The `.IFB` directive evaluates true if its argument is found to be blank.
-Because of its nature, it is strongly recommended that this argument be delimited by the enclosing angle brackets as discussed in the section describing MACROS. `.IFNB` is simply the inverse of `.IFB`.
+Because of its nature, it is strongly recommended that this argument be delimited by the enclosing angle brackets as discussed in the [Macros](#macros) section. `.IFNB` is simply the inverse of `.IFB`.

 #### `.IFIDN`/`.IFNIDN` *&lt;string1&gt;,&lt;string2&gt;*